To report fly-tipping

 District Councils clear up fly-tipping on publicly owned land, including roads and lay-bys.

-The Environment Agency investigates the larger scale incidents of fly-tipping, involving hazardous waste and incidents involving organised gangs of fly-tippers.
+The Environment Agency investigates the larger scale incidents of fly-tipping, over 20 tonnes, involving hazardous waste and incidents involving organised gangs of fly-tippers.

 What can you do to help?